Skip to content

 Project Lead: Rare

-Financial Support: Government of Canada and the United Kingdom Blue Planet Fund
+Financial Support: The Government of Canada and the UK’s Blue Planet Fund

 Summary

-ORRAA is supporting the expansion of a pilot led by Rare to give small-scale fishers in the Philippines and Indonesia access to insurance products – protecting their livelihoods and helping them, their families, and coastal communities recover from shocks and climate-related events.
+ORRAA is supporting the expansion of a pilot led by Rare to give small-scale fishers in the Philippines, Indonesia, and Honduras access to insurance products – protecting their livelihoods and helping them, their families, and coastal communities recover from shocks and climate-related events.

 Challenge